2013 Lexus CT 200h

 You do not plug this car in, you fill the tank with gas.
 It’s propelled at times by both the electric motor and its four-cylinder engine, but at very low speeds it can run in electric-only mode for very short periods of time.
-The CT 200h gets great gas mileage, achieving an EPA-estimated 43 mpg City, 40 mpg Highway.
+The CT 200h achieves an EPA-estimated fuel economy rating of 43/40 mpg City/Highway.

-The 2012 Lexus CT 200h F Sport has slightly firmer shocks, but after that it’s aesthetic: black leather, dark racy 17-inch alloy wheels, mesh grilles, big rear spoiler, aluminum pedals, perforated leather steering wheel, titanium-gray metal instrument panel trim, and F Sport badging.
+The Lexus CT 200h F Sport has slightly firmer shocks, but its sports appeal is mainly aesthetic: black leather, racy 17-inch alloy wheels, mesh grilles, big rear spoiler, aluminum pedals, perforated leather steering wheel, titanium-gray metal instrument panel trim, and F Sport badging.

-Borne of a hatchback, the CT 200h looks like no other Lexus, from the sides and rear.
-It makes boxy look stylish, with smooth and flowing lines, from the contours on the hood up to the long roofline and straight back to the spoiler with a cool little lip over the muscular liftgate.
+Born of a hatchback, the CT 200h looks like no other Lexus, from the sides and rear.
+The shape of the CT 200h looks more European than Japanese, and its profile from all angles is very similar to that of the Audi.
+The design was determined largely by wind tunnel testing, and the coefficient of drag is a low 0.29 Cd.
+It makes boxy look stylish, with smooth and flowing lines, from the contours on the hood up to the long roofline and straight back to the spoiler with a little lip over the muscular liftgate.
 The details of the design, trim and wheels are flawless.

 Inside, the cabin is cozy with a comfortable driver’s seat.
 Everything is easy to reach.
 The steering wheel is slightly flat-bottomed, making climbing in and out a little easier, but our knees still rubbed, even with the adjustable steering wheel raised.
 Rear-seat legroom is tight.
 Cargo space is about the same as a compact sedan, small for a hatch.
 The view rearward is restricted, and we recommend the optional rearview camera that comes with the navigation system.

-With the Prius powertrain, the CT 200h makes 98 horsepower from the 1.8-liter Atkinson Cycle gas engine and 80 hp 60 (kW) from the generator, for a total of 134 hp, not much.
+With the Prius powertrain, the CT 200h makes 98 horsepower from the 1.8-liter Atkinson Cycle gas engine and 80 hp 60 (kW) from the motor/generator, for a total of 134 hp, not much.
 Its 0-60 mph acceleration time of 9.8 seconds is the same lethargic pace as that of the Prius.
 It corners so well that a driver might be lured into treating the car in a sporty manner, but the small engine and electronically controlled continuously variable transmission cannot respond to that urge.
 The CT has four driving modes: EV, Eco, Normal and Sport.
 Don’t count on going anywhere in EV, the all-electric mode: We couldn’t cross the street from the bank to the grocery store in EV mode.
+The best fuel economy we were able to extract ourselves was 38 mpg, though we weren’t striving to drive green.

 It's quite an attractive car, with smooth and flowing lines, from the contours on the hood to the tidy shoulders, up to the long low roofline and straight back to the spoiler with a cool little lip over the muscular liftgate.
 The radio antenna adds to the coolness by being located there, rear center.
 It says Hybrid on the side, in discreet but clear chrome letters.

-The only Lexus badge is in front, inside the dark grille pushed forward of the headlamps, and its chrome badge.
+The only Lexus badge is in front, inside the dark grille pushed forward of the headlamps.
 Lexus describes the nose much more vividly than we might: The grille incorporates a deeper, more sculpted interpretation of the L-finesse signature arrowhead motif, they say.
-The upper and lower grilles combine to form a unique spindle shape, bringing both bold simplicity and elegant dynamism to the very apex of the vehicle.
+Together the upper and lower air openings suggest the spindle grille that has recently become a Lexus hallmark; but while on other models the shape is more explicit, on the CT200h it remains a suggestion, still bisected by a conventional bumper.

 The details are superb.
 Handsome 10-spoke 17-inch alloy wheels, impressive headlights either with single halogen or twin LED low beams, LED DRLs, black lower airdam, tidy foglights, compact aerodynamic sideview mirrors, a neat chrome outline around the windows, black B-pillar to blend with tinted glass, body-colored door handles, wide rear door openings, LED taillights with horizontal red brake-light stripes that curve around the edge of the car and up.
 That touch is unique, along with the C-pillar that defines the wagon part, wide at the top and bottom, a sort of distorted hourglass shape.